yuxi-liu-wired/cheela/src/dragonsegg/contact5.md

 Seiko's hands flicked on the keyboard, and the first picture reappeared with the time of reception in the upper corner.
 "The first picture arrived almost a minute ago," she replied, "and if the ratio is a million to one, that is like two years ago."

 "They have probably gotten tired of waiting for an answer and have gone home," Abdul said.
-"We had better get busy&mdash;and fast!"
+"We had better get busy---and fast!"
 He hesitated a second, then lifted the cover on a panel on the side of the console and flicked the emergency alarm switch.

 "You explain the situation to Pierre and the others," he said over the whoop of the alarm signal, "and get Pierre to start moving the Dragon Slayer over the mound formation.
 I will try to get some sort of reply back as fast as I can."